THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 Or the uniformitarian, more poignant and simpler melancholic neptunian way: what we think of ourselves today is reflected or projected to our vision of the past.

 When we assume that people 4000 or 40,000 years ago (or even 400 years ago, before the Enlightenment and before the Copernican revolution), experienced the same thing that today we experience when we gaze at the stars, we are working under the tenets of the same uniformitarian thinking that was the basis of 19th century biology and geology, but applied to human consciousness by way of metaphor: how we perceive the world, how we experience time and space in our mind, was the same in ancient times as it is now.
 We are the top of the evolutionary ladder, the model to which all cultural evolution converges.
 Ancient man’s earth and sky was the same reality that it is today, the earth was back then of the same material density that it is today.
 The atmosphere and the weather were the same, Neanderthals’ dreams were like our dreams… We actually don’t know if that is true, we cannot know, but a simple metaphor provides all the answers and hides our ignorance.
-We have plenty of metaphors.
-Just pick the one you like, I won’t tell.
-My name is Magorium…
+We have plenty of uniformitarian metaphors.
+Just pick the one you like.

-IX.
-Conclusion or confusion?
+X. Conclusion or confusion?

-We have shown how at least 50% of the conventional astrological meaning of Neptune today has been borrowed or stolen from the symbolical sphere of the Moon, without any commentary or analysis on the part of astrologers.
-The other 50% belongs to the social or collective sphere, which is usually interpreted by astrologers exclusively from the standpoint of a specific ideology or belief system.
+We have shown how at least 40% of the conventional astrological meaning of Neptune today has been borrowed or stolen from the symbolical sphere of the Moon, without any commentary or analysis on the part of astrologers.
+The other 60% belongs to the social or collective sphere, which is usually interpreted by astrologers exclusively from the standpoint of a specific ideology or belief system.
 But ideology and worldview are cultural phenomena and represent historical trends, they are not a collection of absolute truths.

 The social sphere in which Neptune operates can provide us with cognitive tools and understanding necessary to navigate the bewildering sea of belief systems and irreconcilable worldviews.
 This navigation is a long, arduous, process of social maturation, during which socioeconomic inequalities or compulsions often make the process of learning impossible, so the Neptune perspective can often be very difficult or elusive to describe, understand, or asimilate, i.e., it remains relative, indefinite, in a state of flux, it canot be handled or grasped.
 For the average sensitive person, this is painful, confusing, and often intolerable.